vphpersson/lnk_parser/README.md

 A basic _Shell Link (.LNK) Binary File_ parser.

 _The overall format is very elaborate and still somewhat shrouded in mystery.
-Only the structures I have needed are supported._
+Only the structures I have needed are supported.
+Very much a hobby project._

 ## Usage